 That is different.

-I did suggest to the insurance company concerned it amended the wording.
-It should read: “initial consultations are not covered under your patient’s scheme”
+I did suggest to the insurance company it amended the wording to read: “initial consultations are not covered under your patient’s scheme”

 Where I have the problem is asking an unnecessary question.
 If the insurance company had made it clear WHY the consultation was declined there is no reason to call.

-In the time I’ve taken to resolve the query I could have called the patient and obtained payment for the declined consultation for one thing.
+In the time I’ve taken to resolve the query I could have called the patient and I could have obtained payment for the declined consultation for one thing.

 Read more →